ezeparziale/fastapi-celery/README.md

-# API with Fastapi and celery
+# :octopus: API with Fastapi and celery

 Simple api with Fastapi using celery.